AishwaryaC26/RIS-Vis/README.md

     );
  </code>
  <br>
  If you've been paying attention, you might notice I didn't really give much information about the system monitoring section of the dashboard.
-The purpose of the system monitoring page within the dashboard is to give utility information about the SGIP instrument when it is launched (including its temperature, its movement, & its internal hardware).
-However, as this data is not available, the web dashboard uses simulated data from a previous MIT Haystack mission.
+The purpose of the system monitoring page within the dashboard is to give utility information about the SGIP instrument when it is launched (including its temperature, its movement, & the health of its internal hardware).
+However, as this data is obviously not yet available, the web dashboard uses data from a previous MIT Haystack mission.
 Some of its columns represent voltage to the battery of the instrument, the acceleration/gyroscope records, as well as how much memory/diskspace is available for data collection within the SGIP at various points in time.
 Like the other tables, the primary key of this table is the time of data collection as well as the station (in case there are multiple instruments being monitored using the dashboard).

  ## Customization

  Let's get to the fun part: how can you customize the SGIP Dashboard to fit your needs?

 Let's first discuss adding/removing components.
 An important file to understand that will be immensely useful to add/remove graphs is the componentbuilder.py file located within the app directory.
-This file is used to create components within all pages of the website, so if you need some guidance, you can look at how it is used to create each page (ex. look at seismic.py).
+This file is used to create components within all pages of the website, so if you need some guidance, you can look at how it is used to create each page (ex. look at seismic.py, gps.py, etc.).

  Within componentbuilder.py, there are 3 main methods:
  - build_graph_component: used to create the standard graphs seen on the all visualization pages EXCEPT the home page (includes an expand button + description button)
  - build_form_component: used to create the graphs seen on the home page (which only have the expand button)
- - build_form_component: used to create the form inputs within each page (look at any page except the home page)
+ - build_form_component: used to create the forms on each page (look at any page except the home page)

 These methods are all really similar, & have descriptions in componentbuilder.py.
 Many of them take inputs of ids (which are used for the dash callbacks), as well as the actual text to be displayed within the component.